alaa-alnissany/Music-genre-classification-/README.md

 * Catboost

 ## Project Description
-in this project we deal with so many features, let's take a brief look on them:
+In this project we deal with so many features, let's take a brief look on them:
 * **artist name**: Name of the Artist.
 * **track name**: Name of the Track.
 * **popularity**: The higher the value the more popular the song is.